St Giles Trust: St Giles' vision and Peer Advice model

 St Giles state that their vision is to "transform the way services for the most socially excluded are delivered by highlighting the impact of well trained, motivated staff who have lived experience of social exclusion themselves."

 Underpinning all the charity's services is its Peer Advisor Programme.
-It offers a structured package of support and training enabling people who have overcome disadvantaged to enable them to move their own lives forward and help others in the process.
+It offers a structured package of support and training enabling people who have overcome disadvantages to enable them to move their own lives forward and help others in the process.
 Known as Peer Advisors they work towards a Level 3 Advice and Guidance qualification through a structured package of training, voluntary placements, supervision and assessment, with the aim of developing employability and professionalism.

 The National Lottery Community Fund (TNLCF) have been a long-term funder of this work.
 In April 2019, St Giles was awarded £3.6 million from the TNLCF to establish a network of Peer Hubs across the UK to enable people from disadvantaged backgrounds the opportunity to train as Peer Advisors and support other local organisations.